Dressing-de-Laurianne/backend/README.md

 ## TODO

 - Check and validate image upload and serving for items (media support)
-- Add tag logic for items, similar to the original project (tagging system)
 - Switch the environment to production mode (update settings, security, etc.)